A MORE RUGGED YET BEAUTIFUL COAST

-The coastline on the southern side of the Mornington Peninsula is pounded by the strong Bass Strait currents and severe weather systems.
-The entire length of the Bass Strait coastline is formed from calciferous sanddunes and is part of the Mornington Peninsula National Park.
+The coastline on the southern side of the Mornington Peninsula is pounded by the strong currents and severe weather systems.
+The entire length of the Bass Strait coastline is formed from calciferous sand dunes and forms part of the Mornington Peninsula National Park.

-A walking track known as the Coastal Walk connects Cape Schanck in the east to Portsea Back beach in the west.
-Along the way the landscape offers invaluable nesting sites for the endangered (and protected) Hooded Plover, and is home to a wide range of other birds and animals.
-This notorious stretch of water has been the doom of many ships and hundreds of wrecks litter this section of coast.
-While the seas can be rough and the rips dangerous, the scenery is spectacular and for experienced surfers, there is nothing like it.
+A walking track known as the Coastal Walk connects Cape Schanck in the east to Portsea Back Beach in the west.
+Along the way, the landscape offers invaluable nesting sites for the endangered (and protected) Hooded Plover, and is home to an extensive range of other birds and animals.
+This notorious stretch of water has been the doom of many ships, with hundreds of wrecks littering this section of coast.
+While the seas can be rough and the rips dangerous, the scenery is simply spectacular.